openwisp/openwisp-radius/docs/source/user/settings.rst

     additional registration methods which are supported by multiple custom modules).

+    Pass ``strong_identity`` as ``True`` to to indicate that users who register using that method have indirectly verified their identity (eg: SMS verification, credit card, national ID card, etc).

 .. warning::

     If you need to implement a registration method that needs to grant limited